settle-real-state-mngmt/task-system/README.md

     - [x] Add form request for POST buildings
     - [x] Add PHPDocBlocks
     - [] Change route from /staffs to /users/staff
+    - [x] Change route from /register to /users

 ###